[6 Minute Read]

 Does shadow work ever end?

 Shadow work means getting to know the "ugly" sides of you, or the hidden sides, and practicing self-compassion for them.
 At first it might feel really hard.
 Gradually, it becomes easier.
-I would say that a "sign" that shadow work is ending (or at least not figuring prominently in your healing journey right now) is if you generally feel less emotionally disregulated, and you feel pretty at peace with yourself.
+I would say that a "sign" that shadow work is ending (or at least not figuring prominently in your healing journey right now) is if you generally feel less emotionally disregulated, and you feel pretty at peace with yourself (I'm speaking to more of a neurotypical, non-disordered experience here; I realize that individuals with certain disorders or who are neurodivergent may struggle a lot more with a sense of peace, emotional regulation, or self-compassion, so please don't feel like this is a baseline state of mind that you "should" achieve).
+Again, if you fall into any of those categories, shadow work is best tackled with the guidance of a mental health professional.

 Where do I start with shadow work?

-Read our article here on 4 Tips for Navigating Shadow Work and check out our Shadow Seeker deck.
+Read my article here on 4 Tips for Navigating Shadow Work and check out our Shadow Seeker deck.
 It has 30 cards with 75+ exercises.
-5 of the cards are "Star cards" which are great cards for starting your shadow work journey.
+5 of the cards are "Star cards" which are great cards for starting your shadow work journey and give you a foundation before diving in.
 It's the perfect deck for shadow work beginners and people ready to start their shadow work journey.

 Best of luck on it, and always listen for your inner voice <3